The Fitbit Sense is a classic case of trying too hard to beat Apple

 But aside from its somewhat derivative looks, the Sense has a lot going on inside its 48 x 40.48 x 12.35mm frame.
 Fitbit calls it its most advanced health smartwatch and it’s not hyperbole to say the Sense is actually the most advanced consumer wearable on the market right now.
 Along with a new Sp02 face powered by its blood-oxygen sensor and a second-generation Pure Pulse 2.0 heart-rate sensor, it has multipurpose electrical sensors for measuring stress (EDA) and heart rhythm (ECG), a skin temperature sensor for tracking variations in body heat, and world-class sleep tracking.

-I’ll post a full review later this week, but spoiler alert: the Fitbit Sense is trying too hard.
-It’s not so much that the Sense’s various apps and sensors don’t work—for the most part, they do what they’re supposed to do, though I wasn’t able to test the new ECG sensor yet—but nothing about the Sense experience feels as frictionless and effortless as Fitbit’s previous smartwatches.
+I’ll post a full review later this week, but spoiler alert: The Fitbit Sense is trying too hard.
+It’s not so much that the Sense’s various apps and sensors don’t work—for the most part, they do what they’re supposed to do, though I wasn’t able to test the new ECG sensor yet.
+That said, nothing about the Sense experience feels as frictionless and effortless as Fitbit’s previous smartwatches.

 Even if you don’t mind paying for Premium, a lot about the Sense feels like it was built to directly respond to the Apple Watch rather than forging its own path.
 And unfortunately, it’s the Sense, not the Apple Watch, that will suffer the most.